Co-princes of Andorra: Origin and development of the co-principality

-Recent history
+20th century

 On 12 July 1934, Andorra's monarchical system was challenged by an adventurer named Boris Skossyreff, who issued a proclamation in Urgell declaring himself "Boris I, King of Andorra".
 Though initially enjoying some support within Andorra's political establishment, he was ultimately arrested by Spanish authorities on 20 July 1934 after declaring war on the Bishop of Urgell (who had refused to relinquish his own claim to the principality).
 Skossyreff was expelled, and was never considered to have been the Andorran monarch in any legal sense.

 Before 1993, Andorra had no codified constitution, and the exact prerogatives of the co-princes were not specifically defined in law.
-In March 1993, a Constitution was approved by a vote of the Andorran people and signed into law by the two reigning co-princes at the time: Bishop Joan Martí Alanis and President François Mitterrand.
+In March 1993, a Constitution was approved by a vote of the Andorran people and signed into law by the two reigning co-princes at the time, Bishop Joan Martí Alanis and President François Mitterrand.
 It clarified the continuance of the unique Andorran diarchy, and also delineated the precise role and prerogatives of the two co-princes.
-Prior to adoption of the Constitution, Andorra paid in odd-numbered years a tribute of approximately $460 to the French ruler, while on even-numbered years, it paid a tribute of approximately $12 to the Spanish bishop, plus six hams, six cheeses, and six live chickens.
+Prior to adoption of the Constitution, Andorra paid in odd-numbered years a tribute of approximately $460 to the French ruler, while in even-numbered years, it paid a tribute of approximately $12 to the Spanish bishop, plus six hams, six cheeses, and six live chickens.
 This medieval custom was subsequently abandoned in 1993.

+21st century

 In 2009, French president Nicolas Sarkozy threatened to abdicate as French co-prince if the principality did not change its banking laws to eliminate its longstanding status as a tax haven.
+The European Union also applied pressure to bring its tax laws into alignment with its taxation norms, and from 2013 to 2016 Andorra made reforms, including a personal income tax, a general indirect tax, and an end to its banking secrecy policies.

 In 2014, Joan Enric Vives i Sicília said that he would abdicate as bishop of Urgell and co-prince of Andorra if the Andorran Parliament passed a law legalizing abortion.
 The bishopric would then be held in abeyance at least until the law had been promulgated, so that no cleric would have to sign it.
-This would make Andorra the second country (after Belgium) where a head of state refused to sign a law legalizing voluntary interruption of pregnancy without preventing the law's promulgation.
+This would make Andorra the second country (after Belgium) where a head of state refused to sign a law legalizing abortion without preventing the law's promulgation.
+The legislative standoff was substantially de-escalated in 2018 when Pope Francis affirmed that Vives would need to abdicate if the law was passed, and abortion remains illegal in Andorra.
+Activism has continued to try to change that.